 Did you recently suffer loss or damage due to a natural disaster?
 Learn about USDA disaster assistance programs that might be right for you by completing five simple steps.

-USDA offers a number of programs that provide coverage for agricultural producers to help them manage risk and to protect their operations from the impact of natural disasters and drops in prices or revenues.
+USDA offers programs that provide coverage for producers to help them manage risk and to protect their operations from the impact of natural disasters and offer price support for drops in prices or revenues.

 Agriculture Risk Coverage and Price Loss Coverage

 Agriculture Risk Coverage (ARC) and Price Loss Coverage (PLC) programs provide income support to farmers from substantial drops in crop prices or revenues and are vital economic safety net programs for most American farms.

 Dairy Margin Coverage (DMC) program is a voluntary program that provides dairy operations with risk management coverage that will pay producers when the difference (the margin) between the national price of milk and the average cost of feed falls below a certain level selected by the program participants.

 The Noninsured Crop Disaster Assistance Program (NAP) helps producers to manage risk through coverage for both crop losses and crop planting that was prevented due to natural disasters.
 The eligible or “noninsured” crops include agricultural commodities not covered by federal crop insurance.